CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

-### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### Drupal specific control support

-The LINCS system is built using CivicActions' DKAN distribution of Drupal which is licensed under the Free Software Foundation's General Public License (GPL), version 2 or later.
+Drupal is hosted on a LAMP platform (Linux, Apache, MySQL and PHP).
+These are all compatible with the Free Software Foundation's General Public License (GPL) version 2 or later and are freely available for use under copyright law.

 #### Amazon Web Services (AWS) US-East/West control support

-lincs.ed.gov is hosted on a LAMP platform (Linux, Apache, MySQL and PHP) that is managed by AWS.
-The system therefore inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  software usage restrictions (CM-10).

-### Part b)

-#### LINCS specific control or LINCS Responsibility

-The LINCS Configuration Management Plan, section 3.2.1., notes the software, function, and version for the software components of the LINCS system.
-DKAN, Drupal core, and all third-party Drupal modules are licensed under the Free Software Foundation's General Public License (GPL), version 2 or later.

-#### Amazon Web Services (AWS) US-East/West control support

-The system therefore inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  software usage restrictions (CM-10).
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013 for the following: software usage restrictions.

-### Part c)

-#### LINCS specific control or LINCS Responsibility

-Not Applicable.
-Peer-to-peer and file sharing are not included in the authorization boundary.